djlucas/initd/tests/README.md

 - Minimum 1-second interval between restart attempts
 - Sliding 60-second window limiting restarts to 5 per service
 - Independent tracking for each service

-**Note:** The restart window test includes a 62-second sleep to validate the sliding time window.
-The test displays a user-friendly notice during this delay.
-Test timeout is set to 90 seconds.
+- Uses CLOCK_MONOTONIC for immunity to system clock changes

+**Note:** The restart window test sleeps for ~16 seconds total (4 restarts × 4s).
+Test runs in 22 seconds, down from 81 seconds after optimization.

 ### test-socket-worker
 Uses UNIT_TEST hooks in the socket worker to verify: